BungETH/SmartRetailFront/README.md

 # Smart Retail

 Smart Retail is an open source decentralized marketplace running on ropsten ethereum testnet.
 Each purchase give right to token rewards, FDLTTokens that you can then add to your metamask portfolio.
-The aim of Smart Retail is to allow all users of the platform to be rewarded for their actions with a token that can be used on the application
+The aim of Smart Retail is to allow all users of the platform to be rewarded for their actions with a token that can be used on the application.
-This this the very early stage of the project so only essential features are availlable
+This this the very early stage of the project so only essential features are availlable.

 ## Installation